 It is also a great way to get a little exercise in as well.
-While there are dangers associated with half pipes and rails, if you and your children wear the proper safety gear, the danger from these is greatly reduced.
+While there are dangers associated with half pipes and rails, if you and your children wear the proper safety gear, the threat from these is significantly reduced.

 The Benefits of Skateboarding for Your Family

-Skateboarding provides a full body workout that can be increased by adding a few tricks and inclines.
+- Skateboarding provides a full body workout that can be increased by adding a few tricks and inclines.
 You and your kids will work your legs as you push off, your arms as you keep balance, and your core when you twist your body to steer.
 For a standard skateboarding session without a lot of tricks, your children will burn more than 150 calories an hour.